norayr/papieren/cv_with_sum.md

 Did the reader wonder why "computers" work so "slowly" and "unreliably"?
 That's one of the reasons why.

 The other advantage of minimalism is understandable design.
 I do like to look 'under the hood' and make sense of others' thoughts.
-That's not an easy task for people much smarter than me, even when the software is simple.
-Alas, some software layers humans built are not only impossible to understand for other humans, but even merely to use.
+That's not an easy task even for people much smarter than me, even when the software is simple.
+Alas, some software layers humans built are not only impossible to understand for other humans, but even to use.

 I believe it is better to search for simple solutions for complicated problems.
 For sure, I would not encourage the opposite: finding complex solutions when the simpler would suffice.
-The latter happens more often than necessary. (:

-Bad design solutions lead to software that is easier to compromise.
+Such design solutions lead to software that is easier to compromise.
 One of my major interests is techniques to increase software safety and security.

 The approaches I described above would not be celebrated in industry work, where the goal is often to add more features, be fast and early on the market.